 Compliance Promotion System

-representatives of departments in charge of overseeing compliance with laws and ordinances and each division, headed by the Representative Director, holds meetings every three months, carrying out inspections and correcting serious problems.
+A Compliance Committee made up of representatives of departments in charge of overseeing compliance with laws and ordinances and each division, headed by the Representative Director, holds meetings every three months, carrying out inspections and correcting serious problems.

 Promoting Compliance Education